 The Data Governance Committee

-What i'm also going to talk about are four key streams of activity that really comprise a practical governance framework.
-I'm going to start with the governance committee.
+What i'm also going to talk about are four key streams of activity that really comprise a practical data governance framework.
+I'm going to start with the data governance committee.
 There might be all sort of steering committees that you have in your organisation to approve big project investments.
 What we encourage clients to do and what we've seen work really well with our clients is establishing a governance committee focused on analytics and data issues and investment.
-Ideally that governance committee would start with setting a vision for what is important to the organisation, going back to the organisation strategy and really setting out the key business priorities by which you know you'll actually make those sort of investments.
+Ideally that data governance committee would start with setting a vision for what is important to the organisation, going back to the organisation strategy and really setting out the key business priorities by which you know you'll actually make those sort of investments.

 The Responsibilities of a Data Governance Committee

-The second area you can see feeding in from the governance committee is some kind of role or function around user engagement and requirements definition.
+The second area you can see feeding in from the data governance committee is some kind of role or function around user engagement and requirements definition.
 This is absolutely critical to actually making sure that your investments actually land with the business in the right way and are sustainable (are going to actually be used).
 The function of that team is really to help, first of all, define the business drivers for various process areas.
 I'll talk more about process areas in a minute.
 So, defining what the key business drivers are, what things not only do we want to know about, but what interventions can we make, what things would we change about how we run our business based on information being delivered to us.

 Out of that process as well a key activity is actually identifying those subject matter experts that are going to help elicit the detailed business rules associated with putting together an analytics solution.
 Also, a business owner that's going to actually set the right frame of reference around what what is important to invest in.